PDF(268.5 KB) View with Adobe Reader on a variety of devices

 Remember that the final topology is exactly the same as the 802.1D example, which means that port P1 on D ends up blocking.
 This means that the final network topology is reached, just in the time necessary for the new BPDUs to travel down the tree.
 No timer is involved in this quick convergence.
 The only new mechanism introduced by RSTP is the acknowledgment that a switch can send on its new root port in order to authorize immediate transition to the forwarding state, and bypasses the twice-the-forward-delay long listening and learning stages.
 The administrator only needs to remember these to benefit from fast convergence:

 Edge ports play an even more important role now that PortFast is enabled on ports in 802.1D.
-For instance, if the network administrator fails to properly configure the edge ports on B, their connectivity is impacted by the link between A and the root that comes up.
+For example, if the network administrator fails to properly configure the edge ports on Switch B, their connectivity is impacted by the link between Switch A and the root that comes up.

 When a designated port is in a discarding or learning state (and only in this case), it sets the proposal bit on the BPDUs it sends out.
 This is what occurs for port p0 of the root bridge, as shown in step 1 of the preceding diagram.
 Because Switch A receives superior information, it immediately knows that p1 is the new root port.
 Switch A then starts a sync to verify that all of its ports are in-sync with this new information.
 A port is in sync if it meets either of these criteria:

 The port is in the blocking state, which means discarding in a stable topology.